jhoserpacheco/api-github/README.md

 ### Description & Context

-This project is developing in the Python language using Django.
+This project is developing in the Python language using Django and Docker container.
 It is a microservice that consumes the Github API to obtain user information and user repositories.

 <hr>